 Brief Explanation 4 Phases of Menstrual Cycles:

 The 4 phases of menstrual cycles is a natural process that occurs in the female body, typically lasting around 28 days, although it can vary from person to person.
-It involves a series of hormonal changes orchestrated by the reproductive system, preparing the body for potential pregnancy.

-Importance of Understanding Menstrual Cycles for Overall Health:
+Importance of Understanding Menstrual Cycles for Overall Health

 Understanding the 4 phases of menstrual cycles goes beyond just knowing when your period will arrive.
 It is a vital aspect of female reproductive health that can provide insights into overall well-being.